nebari-dev/nebari-docs/docs/docs/how-tos/nebari-aws.md

 ## Destroying Nebari

-To see all the options available for the destroy command, run `nebari destroy --help`
+To see all the options available for the destroy command, type the following command on your command line:

 ```bash
 nebari destroy --help